m3o/services/docs/web/content/pages/getting-started.md

 ```

-If we take a look at the our running `micro server`, we should see something like
+If we take a look at the running `micro server`, we should see something like

 ```
 Creating service helloworld version latest source /tmp/github.com-micro-services/helloworld